Lay Servant Ministry Courses: Class Leaders [NEW]

 General Information about Advanced Courses

-Advanced courses equip the Local Lay Servant for service in many facets of lay ministry and congregational leadership.
+Advanced courses equip the laity for service in many facets of lay ministry and congregational leadership.
 Completion of one Advanced Course after the Basic Course is required to become a Certified Lay Servant.
 Specified Advanced Courses are required to achieve the designation of Lay Speaker.

 Watch for these symbols next to the course title: